Filpill/blog-web/content/projects/2023-11-14-linux-gui-setup.md

 Save and exit from the grub file.

 Now you will need to enact those changes onto the grub.cfg file which is read at boot time.
-You will need to run the following command:
+So you will need to run the following command:

 ```bash
 sudo grub-mkconfig -o /boot/grub/grub.cfg